Skip to main content

 Prebuilt binaries

-The fastest way to get iec-checker is to grab a prebuilt binary from the GitHub releases page.
+The fastest way to get iec-checker without Docker is to grab a prebuilt binary from the GitHub releases page.
 Builds are published for:

 • Linux x86_64